-The department, contacted by Radio Free Asia on Wednesday about the COVID-19 situation in the North, said the country was still “vulnerable” and asked the radio station to refer to its earlier statement on the matter remains unchanged after three months.
+The department, asked by Radio Free Asia on Wednesday for comment on the COVID-19 situation in the North, said the country was still underprepared to deal with the disease, noting its stance on the matter remains unchanged after three months.

-At a World Health Assembly teleconference Monday and Tuesday, the North requested the loosening of UN sanctions, saying in a statement made public on the website of the World Health Organization that the sanctions hampered intergovernmental cooperation to curb COVID-19.
+At a World Health Assembly teleconference held Monday and Tuesday, the cash-strapped country requested the loosening of UN sanctions, saying in a statement made public on the website of the World Health Organization that the sanctions hampered international efforts to curb COVID-19.

-Meanwhile, the US Agriculture Department forecasts that North Korea’s rice output this year will hit its lowest point in 26 years.
-The communist country is expected to reap an estimated 1.36 million tons this year, as compared with about 1.5 million tons in 1994.
+Meanwhile, the US Agriculture Department forecasts that North Korea’s rice output this year will hit its lowest level in 26 years.
+Pyongyang is expected to reap an estimated 1.36 million tons this year, as compared with about 1.5 million tons in 1994.

-North Korea would have to import about 220,000 tons of rice this year to ride out the impact of the lower output, according to a recent report from the department’s Economic Research Service.
+North Korea would have to import about 220,000 tons of rice this year to ride out the impact from the lower output, according to a recent report from the department’s Economic Research Service.